 Poetry by Eleonora Calabrese

-When I was young, we shared coffee and toast together.
+We shared coffee and toast together.
 She would cut the toast into sixteen little squares, all buttered and glistening.
 The flavor so sweet.
 The crumbs, like gold in the plate.
 We’d dunk the toast and sip the coffee, swirling flavor of butter and bread on our tongues, as we shared conversation and thoughts of life and this and that.

 She was a kind soul, a loving soul and my time with her was to very short to truly know her in the way I would have liked.
 Still, I remember her dearly and relish in the memories and thoughts of coffee with my Aunt Norie those few days, long ago.